CALL US! (888) 848-0144

 What Does it Mean For My Vehicle?

-When people come to their mechanic with a stuttering transmission or low engine pressure, the mechanic may replace the transmission or perform extensive valve work on the engine, only to have the issue continue to get worse.
+When people come to their mechanic with a stuttering transmission or low engine pressure, the mechanic may replace the transmission or perform extensive valve work on the engine, only to worsen the issue.
 This leads to a lot of expenses over and above the cost of replacing the PCM.

 What Causes the P0606 Fault Code?